A user guide to combining Confluence macros

 How to tell whether a macro is Open Box or Closed Box

-If there is no space within the macro to type anything, it’s a Closed Box macro.
+If there is no space within the macro placeholder to type anything, it’s a Closed Box macro.

-But don’t worry if you’re still not sure of the difference - if you try to add a macro to a Closed Box macro, the new macro will simply appear underneath the existing one.
+Don’t worry if you’re still not sure of the difference!
+If you try to add a macro to a Closed Box macro, the new macro will simply appear underneath the existing one.

-If there is no space within the macro to type anything, it’s a Closed Box macro.
+If there is no space within the macro placeholder to type anything, it’s a Closed Box macro.

-But don’t worry if you’re still not sure of the difference - if you try to add a macro to a Closed Box macro, the new macro will simply appear underneath the existing one.
+Don’t worry if you’re still not sure of the difference!
+If you try to add a macro to a Closed Box macro, the new macro will simply appear underneath the existing one.

 Content Formatting Macros includes numbered headings, tabs, and more to make pages more engaging than ever.